I-Dionysus-I/HTML-To-Discord-IP/README.md

 # HTML-To-Discord-IP

-Simple JS script that logs IPs and sends it to a Discord Webhook.
+Place this script into your HTML code, and it`ll send IP logs to your discord webhook of whoever visits your website